hhwangS27/fakeRESTful/README.md

 # fakeRESTful
-Will run a fake RESTful API server based on JSON file.
+Serve a fake RESTful API server based on given JSON files.

 Based on express.